-Although not all employees are required to provide health insurance, you may be wondering whether the increased employee satisfaction accompanying employer-sponsored healthcare is worth your premiums' costs.
+Although not all employees are required to provide health insurance, you may wonder whether the increased employee satisfaction accompanying employer-sponsored healthcare is worth your premiums’ costs.
 This question becomes far less pressing if you choose a PEO over an HRO company for third-party HR services.
-While both options cost money, PEOs can lower many of your health insurance costs – and that's not their only benefit over HRO companies.
+While both options cost money, PEOs can lower many of your health insurance costs – and that’s not their only benefit over HRO companies.
 Learn more below.

 A professional employer organization (PEO) is an HR outsourcing firm that acts as your co-employer.
 In this arrangement, your PEO shares all your business risk and obtains lower-premium health and workers’ compensation insurance plans.
 It also remits your business taxes under its own employer identification number (EIN) instead of yours.
 If your PEO’s state unemployment tax rate is lower than yours, you’ll be taxed less.

 PEOs specialize in connecting small businesses like yours with health and business insurance plans you might otherwise struggle to afford.
 Your PEO should also handle payroll on your behalf, and you can add even more HR services to your contract if you so desire.
 Either way, since your PEO acts as your co-employer, it will handle all the time-consuming administrative tasks often associated with HR.
 For an example of a PEO, read our Oasis PEO review.